HomeDirectoriesThe ROI of Business Listings: Can Directories Really Bring You Business?

 Moderate-Performance Industries:

 Retail businesses see mixed results.
-Physical stores benefit from local directories, while e-commerce gains little unless targeting local delivery.
+Physical stores benefit from local directories, while e-commerce gains little unless it targets local delivery.
 A boutique might thrive on local directories but struggle on national platforms.

 Health and wellness practitioners find niche directories valuable.
 Massage therapists, personal trainers, and therapists report strong ROI from specialised platforms but weak results from general directories.